Oceania Nautica accidents and incidents

 The incident occurred during 12-day British Isles cruise (itinerary Sept 14-26) roundtrip from Southampton to Newcastle, Edinburgh, Greenock, Belfast, Liverpool, Dublin, Isle of Anglesey, Waterford, Isle of Portland.

 |30 November 2008||Pirates / Terrorist Attacks|

-(Somali pirates attack) On November 30, 2008, the ship was navigating in Gulf of Aden, en-route from Safaga Egypt to Salah Oman.
+(Somali pirates attack) On November 30, 2008, the ship was navigating in the Gulf of Aden, en-route from Safaga Egypt to Salah Oman.
 The vessel was in the Maritime Safety Protection Area (patrolled by multinational military fleet), when at ~9:30 am it encountered 2 pirate skiffs.

 The Captain (Jurica Brajcic, of Serbian origin) ordered the Navigation Bridge officers on duty to take evasive manoeuvres and increase speed.
 The ship managed to outrun the pirate boats, although it was fired at 8 times.
 During the incident, Danish Navy vessels were responsible for the area's maritime safety.
-Reportedly, at Denmark's request, a French Navy helicopter was scrambled to to aid the cruise ship.
+Reportedly, at Denmark's request, a French Navy helicopter was scrambled to aid the cruise ship.